Stal Mielec: Stadium

-The construction of the club's current stadium, Stadion Miejski w Mielcu, was concluded in 1953.
+The construction of the club's current stadium, Stadion Stali Mielec (patroned by Grzegorz Lato), was concluded in 1953.
 The stadium underwent a major renovation, completed in 2013.
 It maintains a seating capacity for 7,000 spectators.
 Before the 2013 renovation, it maintained seating capacity for 30,000 spectators, and hosted numerous European Champions Cup, UEFA Cup, and Poland national team matches, including FIFA World Cup and UEFA European Championship qualifiers.